Is Your Ex Not Following the Custody Agreement?

 Unfortunately, there are many instances where one parent/party ignores the ruling or finds subtle ways to bend the rules.
-If your Ex starts to do either of these things, you will need to know your options as well as the law and contact a lawyer to make sure the custody agreement is enforced.
+If your Ex starts to do either of these things, you need to know your options and contact a family lawyer to make sure the custody agreement is enforced.

-Custody Agreements Are Binding in Arkansas
+Arkansas Custody Agreements Are Binding

 The law in Arkansas says that both parties must follow the judge’s order.
 This includes visitations, living schedules, and child support payments.
 If one party is not obeying the rules, the other party can request a special hearing or present evidence at an upcoming one; however, the original ruling must be followed until the judge makes a new one.
 So even if your Ex stops obeying the rules, you will still need to follow them.

-Is Your Ex Violating the Custody Plan?
+Signs Your Ex is Violating the Custody Plan

 There are obvious and subtle methods that your Ex might try to use while trying to disobey a child custody ruling.
 Examples of this may include:

 One parent refuses to allow the child(ren) to visit during scheduled visitation and living times.

 One parent cancels visitations or living times without your consent or approval.

 If one parent is legally allowed to see the child(ren) for a set amount of time, they cannot extend their visitation.
 While this might not seem like a big deal (like if one parent is running late), it can be used to manipulate the custody plan or even provide support for changing a custody plan.
 Court-appointed boundaries should always be respected.

 When this happens, a judge may appoint one parent as the sole decision maker for the child(ren).
 This means the other parent will have no rights when it comes to the child(ren)’s care and may not try to help in any way.

 When one parent doesn’t follow the rules, it is easy to become upset and try to solve matters on your own; however, involving the right people (the police, your lawyer, etc.) is key to ensuring your and your child’s rights are being met and gives you the best possible outcome.

 Most importantly, do not take the law into your own hands.
 Do not jump in a car and speed to your Ex’s house or publicly confront your Ex.
-Not only could this traumatize your children, it could be used against you in future custody hearings.
+Not only could this traumatize your children, but it could also be used against you in future custody hearings.

-Can Custody Disputes Affect Child Support?
+Custody Disputes Can Affect Child Support

 Remember, while the disagreements/infractions are happening, the approved child support payments must continue.
 One person not following the rules does not mean the other person shouldn’t.
 If you can demonstrate your Ex’s failure to comply in future hearings, it may influence child support amounts going forward.

-Get Help with Your Child Custody Case
+Need Help with Custody Enforcement?

 To truly get the best outcome for you and your child(ren), you will need a lawyer who knows the laws and how to ensure your custody plan is respected.